Italians in New Orleans: Recreation

-On St. Joseph's Day, ethnic Sicilians in the New Orleans area establish altars.
+On Saint Joseph's Day, ethnic Sicilians in the New Orleans area establish altars.
 On that day marches organized by the Italian-American Marching Club occur.
 The club, which welcomes anyone of Italian origins, started in 1971 and as of 2004 has more than 1,500 members.

 Italian Americans originally established the Krewe of Virgilians because they were unable to join other Krewes in the Mardi Gras.
 In 1936 the krewes crowned their first queen, Marguerite Piazza, who worked in the New Orleans Metropolitan Opera.

 Cuisine

 Italians in New Orleans brought with them many dishes from Sicilian cuisine and broader Italian cuisines, which influenced the Cuisine of New Orleans.
 Many food businesses and restaurants were started by Italians in New Orleans.
 Progresso, now a large Italian food brand, was started by Sicilian immigrants to New Orleans.
-Angelo Brocato's an Italian Ice Cream parlor and bakery, established in 1905 by a Sicilian immigrant, is still in existence today.
+Angelo Brocato's an Italian Ice cream parlor and bakery, established in 1905 by a Sicilian immigrant, is still in existence today.
 Central Grocery, also founded by a Sicilian immigrant and still in business, originated the muffaletta sandwich, served on the traditional Sicilian muffaletta bread.